Grinding Burn Detection

 |Can be automated||✔||✔||–|

 Barkhausen noise analysis is a non-destructive method involving the measurement of a noise-like signal induced in a ferromagnetic material by an applied magnetic field.
 There are two main material characteristics that directly affect the intensity of the Barkhausen noise signal: hardness and stress.
 The Barkhausen noise method reacts to even the smallest burns as burned areas increase the signal.

 With the Barkhausen noise method, it is possible to measure through coatings which makes it an indispensable method for detecting grinding burns on critical components, like landing gears.

 Grinding burn causes residual stress.
 The Non-destructive X-ray diffraction method allows measuring the absolute residual stress value.

 X-rays have high energy and short wavelength when compared to visible light making them ideal for probing the interplanar distances in crystalline materials.

 Nital etch inspection to detect signs of grinding burn involves a chemical mixture of nitric acid and ethanol which will corrode the gear sample and reveal microstructure variations in steel.
 The overheated area will appear darker than the surrounding area after the test.

-With Stresstech products grinding burn detection can be done effortless in production lines, laboratories and even on field.
+With Stresstech products, grinding burn detection can be performed effortlessly in production lines, laboratories, and even in the field.